mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

         return self.graph
 ```

-We can recreate the graph in the first example above like this:
+We can recreate the graph in the first example in this section like this:

 {% include header-python.html %}
 ```python